Sandra (singer): 1993–2006: Comeback attempts

-2007–present: A new musical direction
+2007–present: a new musical direction

 The Art of Love, a studio album, was released in February 2007.
 It reached the top 20 in Germany and enjoyed minor success internationally.
 For the first time, Michael Cretu did not participate in recording one of her albums as he was reportedly busy with Enigma; Jens Gad produced the entire work.
 Sandra participated in composing and writing the album, making it a reflection of the struggles in her personal life.
 (In November 2007, Sandra and Michael divorced and she spent the following year touring Europe.)
 "The Way I Am" was the album's lead single, peaking at number 50 in Germany, while the second single, "What Is It About Me", failed to chart.
 However, her version of The Hooters' "All You Zombies" became a big radio hit in Poland.

 Her next album, Back to Life, was released in March 2009, showcasing up-tempo material influenced by Latin pop, dance, and R&B. "In a Heartbeat" and "The Night Is Still Young", the latter featuring Thomas Anders of Modern Talking, were released as singles and had modest success in Germany.
 Later in 2009, a three-disc compilation titled The Platinum Collection was released, featuring all of Sandra's hit singles as well as some album tracks and extended versions.

 2012 saw the release of Stay in Touch, Sandra's tenth studio album.
 Produced by German DJ duo Blank & Jones, the album incorporated 1980s sounds reminiscent of her early albums.
-"Maybe Tonight" was released as the first single and peaked at 77 in Germany while the second single, "Infinite Kiss" failed to chart.
-However, the album was a modest success internationally and received warm response.
+"Maybe Tonight" was released as the first single and peaked at 77 in Germany, while the second single, "Infinite Kiss" failed to chart.
+However, the album was a modest success internationally and received a warm response.

 In August 2014, her management was transitioned to Alexei Perschukewitsch.

 Personal life

-Sandra and Michael Cretu, who share the same birthday, were married on 7 January 1988, and in July 1995 became parents of twin sons.
-They separated in November 2007, citing "personal and professional differences."
+Sandra and Michael Cretu, who share the same birthday, were married and became parents of twin sons.
+They later separated.

-While Cretu has been living in Germany since May 2009, Sandra remained in Ibiza and married music producer Olaf Menges in 2010.
-They separated in 2014.
+While Cretu has been living in Germany since May 2009, Sandra remained in Ibiza and married music producer Olaf Menges in 2010, but they separated in 2014.